Bike/hare/README.md

 C defines things in terms of translation phases so let's do that.

 1. You start out with ASTs of some kind.
 These can be translated to a "module".
 A module contains polymorphic definitions, as well as things only of interest to a compiler, such as constants, macro definitions, type definitions, and extern declarations (i.e. a notice that a given name will eventually be linked in as having some type).
 2. A module can be translated into an "object", like a binary.
 An object does not (in general) have macro definitions or constants.
 Everything is monotyped.
-This means any given polymorphic definition has been "manifested" as one or more monomorphic definitions.
+This means any given polymorphic definition has been "instantiated" as one or more monomorphic definitions.
 Definitions are distinguished by some form of name mangling, unless I can figure out how to make a linker behave pretty damn exotically.
 3. Objects are linked together etc. ditto C.

 A "module" is analogous to a C header, but it can contain structured information rather than text.